Your IVA payment will always be based on what you can reasonably afford. That said, there is usually a minimum payment of at least £100 a month.

 Creditors might accept an amount which is lower than this if they know you will increase your payment later on.
 For example, if you have a car finance deal which finishes in 2 years, you will be expected to add the money which is then freed up to your ongoing IVA payment.

-Some IVA companies may agree to start an IVA for as little as £75-£80/mth.
-However, be very wary of this.
 They will almost certainly be constantly looking for ways to increase your payment and you should expect it to go up during the agreement.

 How much will your monthly IVA payments be?

 It is really important to understand that your payment will not necessarily be £100/mth.
 It will be based on the amount you can afford.
-Some people pay a larger payment each month because it is affordable for them.
-Others pay less.

-Calculating your DI correctly is really important as it forms the basis of your IVA payment.
-You have to give all your DI to your IVA each month.
+Calculating your disposable income correctly is really important as it forms the basis of your IVA payment.
 Get the DI calculation wrong and you might not be able to afford your payments and your IVA could fail.

 It is entirely possible for two people with the same amount of debt to be paying different amounts into their IVAs.